 Visiting Fox Hill Farm

 The perfect activity after you have visited Wolfville Farmers Market is to hop in the car and drive over to the nearby Fox Hill Farm.
 Drive through the cute little town of Port William and less than 15 minutes from the market is Fox Hill Farm.
 This cheese house and dairy has been family-owned by six generations.
 They are justly proud of their seed to grass to milk to cheese process!

 Once in the store, there will most likely be cheeses available for tasting.
 These cheeses are made only from Fox Hill’s own herd to ensure the highest quality.
 They offer gouda in multiple variants, dill and chives Havarti, cranberry cheddar, cheese curds for poutine, their own version of parmesan called Parmesan and a few imports.
 They are very well known for their Quark which is a German fresh cheese.
 It works in all ways that cream cheese does but is lower in fat.

-There are then natural yoghurts and 25 different flavours of gelato.
+There are then natural yogurts and 25 different flavours of gelato.
 But best of all is the milk.
 Well, specifically the chocolate milk.
 The Fox Hill Farm Chocolate milk is one of the most delicious chocolate items I have ever tasted!
 Do not leave without trying some!

 Fox Hill Farm will do tours for larger groups – contact them through their website.

 Fox Hill also has a market and deli at the Coastal Cafe in Halifax and often have a stall at the Halifax Farmers Market.